image

 October 14 2025

-COURT STATS: Indiana Supreme Court sees steady caseload, said legal threats rising
+COURT STATS: Indiana Supreme Court sees steady caseload, says legal threats rising

 In a review of the Indiana Supreme Court’s 2024-25 fiscal year, statistics show the workload was about the same as in previous years, but Chief Justice Loretta Rush noted, the public has filed more complaints against attorneys, more lawyers have sought mental health counseling, “...”